Site Summary ProfileEPA ID: NCD095459392

 The Agency anticipates issuing the Site-wide ROD in 2015.

-From 1991 until 1993, the site’s PRPs capped, stabilized and solidified contaminated soil in the disposal areas.
-The PRPs installed multi-layer caps in several disposal areas and the Acid Pit Area.
+From 1991 until 1993, the site’s PRPs capped contaminated soil in the disposal areas.
+The PRPs installed multi-layer caps on all disposal areas including the Acid Pit Area.
 The PRPs also installed a gas venting system in the Acid Pit Area as well as pump-and-treat systems below the disposal areas in both valleys.
 Ground water treatment is ongoing.
+As of May 2014, over 21 million gallons of contaminated ground water have been successfully treated in the Front Valley and over 78 million gallons of contaminated ground water have been successfully treated in the Back Valley.
+All treated ground water is discharged into the Buncombe County Metropolitan Sewerage District.

-In 1997, under RCRA, site PRPs undertook corrective actions to improve the operation of both pump-and-treat systems.
+In 1997, the PRPs undertook corrective actions to improve the operation of both pump-and-treat systems.
 These corrections significantly reduced the systems’ down time.

 Since 2003, EPA, NCDENR and site PRPs have been working together to comprehensively address site investigation and cleanup activities.
 In 2008, at the request of NCDENR, EPA and site PRPs negotiated an agreement under which parties agreed to address the former RCRA areas at the site under the Superfund program.
 As part of efforts to combine and place all site investigation and cleanup requirements under the Superfund program, the PRPs are updating the original remedial investigation and feasibility study conducted before EPA issued the 1998 Superfund site cleanup plan (ROD) to address RCRA-related waste.